The M.S. in Biostatistics is a 36-credit program preparing students to become biostatisticians.

 Admission procedures and requirements

-Prospective students must meet the graduate admission requirements of both the University of Nevada, Reno and School of Community Health Sciences, per the following guidelines:
+Prospective students must meet the graduate admission requirements of both the University of Nevada, Reno, and School of Public Health, per the following guidelines:

-- Regular fall admission: The final deadline for fall 2021 admission is June 1.
+- Regular fall admission: The priority deadline (to receive full consideration for Graduate Assistantships, Fellowships, and merit graduate student awards) is February 1.
+The final deadline for fall admission is June 1.
 Only one graduate cohort is admitted each year.
 If you miss the deadline and would like to discuss enrolling in graduate special coursework that could be applied to the MS program, please contact Kristen Clements-Nolle, Director of Graduate Studies, at email@example.com.

 - Undergraduate degree: Baccalaureate degree from an accredited institution of higher learning, with an undergraduate grade point average (GPA) of 3.0 or higher on a 4-point scale.
 If your undergraduate GPA is below 3.0 but higher than 2.75 your application will be considered if your GPA in the last 60 hours of undergraduate coursework is 3.0 or higher.
 If you graduated from an international college or university, please contact The Graduate School for approval of your undergraduate degree for graduate studies at the University of Nevada, Reno.

-- TOEFL, IELTS, or Duolingo Test Scores (required if education history is from a non-English speaking Country).
-OFFICIAL TOEFL, IELTS, or Duolingo test scores are required if your educational history is from a non-English speaking country.
+- Duolingo, TOEFL, or IELTS Test Scores (required if education history is from a non-English Speaking Country).
+OFFICIAL Duolingo, TOEFL, or IELTS test scores are required if your educational history is from a non-English speaking country.
 Minimum scores: TOEFL: 550 (paper) or 79 (internet); IELTS: 6.5 (academic version); Duolingo: 105.

 - Three letters of recommendation: Letters of recommendation from individuals who can evaluate the applicant's motivation, academic capability, scholarship potential, and personal goals for graduate study.